mlai-bonn/SeminarDeepLearning/s02_Regularization.md

 One of its comparison with weight decay is that in weight decay, we had to work with the coefficient of weight decay manually by tweaking it.
 Often with wrong chosen coefficient of weight decay, we can lead to local minima by suppressing the values of the weights very much.

-In Early stopping, we don't need such manual setting of coefficient of weights for tuninig.
-Early stopping is considered equivalent to L^2 Regularization.
+In Early stopping, we don't need such manual setting of coefficient of weights for tuning.
+Early stopping is considered equivalent to $L_2$ Regularization.

 ## Parameter Tying/Share and Dropout